ShutterDebug/TrueList_RE_Legal/PRIVACY.md

 **What is collected:**
 - Extension open events (popup or side panel)
 - UI interactions such as switching modes, expanding or collapsing sections, and opening the feedback panel
-- Analysis lifecycle events: when an analysis starts, completes, fails, or is manually refreshed
+- Analysis lifecycle events: when an analysis starts, completes, fails at any step, or is manually refreshed
 - AI summary outcomes: which prompt path was used, model metadata, and whether a cached result was served
 - Feedback submission events (type only — not the content of feedback)
-- Which county was looked up and which data sources succeeded or failed
+- Which county was looked up and which data sources (including location data queries) succeeded or failed
-- The listing page URL, when an analysis fails, to help reproduce the issue
+- The listing page URL, when an error occurs, to help reproduce the issue
-- Derived comparison signals between listing data and public records, such as whether certain attributes (e.g., square footage, bedroom count) are inconsistent across sources, expressed as bucketed ranges or integer differences — stored without raw property values, addresses, or listing URLs, and used only to improve analysis quality and system performance
+- Comparison signals between listing data and public records (for example, whether square footage or bedroom count is inconsistent across sources), stored as derived values without raw property values, addresses, or listing URLs
+- An anonymized identifier for each property analyzed — a scrambled, non-reversible code derived from the county and address — used only to count how often a property is looked up

 **What is never collected:**
 - Your identity, account information, or any personal details
-- Property addresses or listing URLs in analytics events, except when an analysis fails (see above)
+- Property addresses or listing URLs in routine analytics events (except the listing URL when an error occurs, as noted above)
-- Your browsing history
+- Your browsing history or activity outside supported listing pages
+- Any information used for advertising, profiling, or cross-site tracking

 Analytics events are sent to PostHog using an anonymous, randomly-generated installation ID that cannot be linked to your identity.
-The same anonymous installation ID is included in events stored in our backend database (Cloudflare D1) for operational analysis, so we can understand per-installation patterns such as error rates and feature usage without identifying individual users.
+The same ID is included in events stored in our backend database (Cloudflare D1) for operational analysis — for example, understanding per-installation error rates and feature usage.
 Analytics events are retained for 730 days.

-This data is never sold or used for advertising, profiling, or any purpose beyond operating and improving the extension.

 ---

 ## Diagnostic Telemetry

-When the extension encounters an error or a user submits feedback, TrueList RE may capture a diagnostic snapshot to help investigate the issue.
-This can include property-level data such as the listing URL, address, data source results, AI summary content, and any error details from the failed lookup.
+When the extension encounters an error or a user submits feedback, TrueList RE may capture a diagnostic snapshot, including property-level data such as the listing URL, address, data source results, AI summary content, and error details.
+This is used solely to help reproduce and fix the issue.

-This data is only captured when an error occurs or when a user explicitly submits feedback.

 Diagnostic snapshots are stored in Cloudflare D1 and retained for 180 days.
-They are used solely to reproduce and fix issues, and are never sold, used for advertising or profiling, or used for any purpose other than improving the extension.

 ---